Bird Watching at Fort Sheridan Forest Preserve

 The Fort Sheridan Forest Preserve, part of the Lake County Forest Preserve District, includes over 250 acres on a bluff overlooking Lake Michigan as well as approximately 1/2 mile of lake shore.
 Also included as part of the Forest Preserve is the historic Parade Ground on the south and the Fort Sheridan Post Cemetery on the north.
 Adjacent to the Fort Sheridan Forest Preserve is a residential neighborhood within Highland Park and Highwood commonly known as Fort Sheridan.
 This neighborhood includes an historic district comprised of many of the buildings from the former U.S. Army Compound that gave this entire area its name.
 You can learn more about the residential Fort Sheridan community on its website.

-Lake Cook Audubon conducts an annual Beginners Birdwalk here in late April.
+Lake Cook Audubon often conducts beginners birdwalk here in late April.
 Mid-summer, unscheduled but opportunistic, bird walks are also occasionally held.
 An organized hawkwatch is conducted daily from September through November.

 Oak savanna on the north and, south property boundaries.
 Each of these savanna habitats extend along deep tree-lined ravines.

 In the center of this, extending to the western property boundary is a 90 acre expanse of grassland prairie.
-Anticipated planting of Oak trees to expand the edge savanna will reduce the open prairie to 50 acres Fort Sheridan Prairie
+Plantings of Oak trees to expand the edge savanna will reduce the open prairie to 50 acres.

 On the east lakefront edge is the grassland bluff habitat.